speed47/dvdisaster/README.md

 # Unofficial version

-The last upstream version is dated 2017, and the official website is down.
+The last upstream version by Carsten Gnörlich is dated 2017, and could be found on the [official](https://web.archive.org/web/20180428070843/http://dvdisaster.net/en/index.html) [website](https://web.archive.org/web/20180509154525/http://dvdisaster.org/en/index.html) which is [now](http://www.dvdisaster.net) [down](http://www.dvdisaster.org).
+The original source code [repository](https://sourceforge.net/projects/dvdisaster/files/dvdisaster) doesn't have it, but [Debian sources](https://sources.debian.org/src/dvdisaster/) does, thanks to the maintainer there.
 The original README has been left untouched in this repository.
 This version is built on top of the latest upstream version, with the following notable enhancements:

-- Most Debian patches have been applied (The Debian version source code can be found [here](https://sources.debian.org/src/dvdisaster/))
+- Most Debian patches have been applied, those specific to Debian have been omitted
-- Windows build added back (was dropped upstream a few versions before the last one)
+- Windows build supported again, it was dropped upstream a few versions back
-- A Linux CLI-only version can now be compiled, without depending on gtk
+- A Linux CLI-only version is now supported, without depending on gtk (`CLI_ONLY=1 ./configure && make clean && make -j4`)
 - Regression tests confirmed working on Linux64 (normal and CLI-only), Windows32 and Windows64
 - Added pre-defined sizes for BD-R Triple Layer (100GB), BD-R Quadruple Layer (128GB)

 # Screenshots
-(todo)